adjust/adobe_air_sdk/README.md

 check our [official docs][reattribution-with-deeplinks].

 The adjust SDK supports this feature out of the box and no additional setup is needed in your app's code.
-Like described in [Standard deep linking scenario][#deeplinking-standard] part, our SDK is also listening for the `InvokeEvent.INVOKE` event and is aware of the link which opens your app.
+Like described in [Standard deep linking scenario](#deeplinking-standard) part, our SDK is also listening for the `InvokeEvent.INVOKE` event and is aware of the link which opens your app.
 Later on, we are handling all user re-attribution logic for you automatically.